CodeYellowBV/mobx-spine-ts/readme.md

 # Differences between mobx-spine and mobx-spine-ts
 - Models need to be annotated @tsPatch
 - Model will generated a warning when you are trying to give it a key that doesn't exist, e.g.`new Animal({thisDoesNotExist: 1})`
 - Base model has a relations method, returning no relations which can be overridden.
+- On the model, in the private method `__scopeBackendResponse` mapping has been renamed to `relMapping` to be consistent with the `fromBackend` method.